OndrejSzekely/metron_ai_ardagen/docs_src/configuration.md

 Defined in `synthesizer_workers/items_scatter_synthesizer.yaml` file.
 It provides following config options:

 - `assets` (**required**)
   - List of config group options which provide assets.
+Selected from `assets` *Config Group* representing *Assets Synthesizers*.
 - `number_of_assets_displayed_at_once` (**required**)
   - Number of assets which are displayed at once.
 It has to be lower equal than `assets_pool_size`.
 - `assets_pool_size` (**required**)